Better labels for ambiguous occurrences

 Ambiguous identifications have a legend entry that states the name that was found ambiguous.
 For example, Carya glabra in NCU is ambiguous and has a legend notation of "Ambiguous identification: Carya glabra".
 It would be far more informative if the legend were to read "Ambiguous identification: Carya glabra OR Carya ovalis".
 (I realize that when all sources are on one sees "Ambiguous identification: Carya glabra, Carya ovalis", but this still refers to the labels on the specimens and not the concepts according to Weakley.
 In effect, I am suggesting we label ambiguous ids by Weakley concept lists, whereas we keep the other ids linked to the names in the databases from which they derive.

-#1 Updated by Robert Peet over 13 years ago
+#1 Updated by Robert Peet almost 14 years ago

 Peter White writes: